Generic name: treprostinil (inhalation) (tre PROS ti nil)

 Do not use more than 12 breaths per treatment session, 4 times per day.

 Use treprostinil regularly to get the most benefit.
 You should not reduce your dose or stop using treprostinil suddenly.
 Stopping suddenly may make your condition worse.
 Get your prescription refilled before you run out of medicine completely.
 Make sure you have a backup inhalation system available so as not to interrupt your treatment if one system stops working.

 Call your doctor if your symptoms do not improve, or if they get worse while using treprostinil inhalation.

 Store treprostinil ampules in their foil pouch at room temperature away from moisture, heat, and light.
 Once you have opened a foil pouch, the ampules in it should be used within 7 days.

-Any treprostinil placed into the medicine cup of the inhalation system must be used within 24 hours.
+Store the inhalation system upright and tightly capped with the plugs when not in use.
+Any treprostinil in the medicine cup must be used within 24 hours.
 Throw away any unused medicine at the end of the day after your last dose.

 What happens if I miss a dose?